adampointer/go-deribit/README.md

 This is a work in progress!
 As I am building this library as I develop my own trading bot, I am only implementing features as and when I need them.
 I have not gone and added every single RPC method.
 It is, however, trivial to do so and I absolutely accept pull requests.

-Clean shutdown does not work properly.
-Calling `Close()` should close the websocket connection and all its associated channels, but doesn't as it is blocking trying to read from the socket.

-I have lazily hardcoded all instrument arguments to be "BTC-PERPETUAL".

 ## Example Usage

 ```